usc-rdojo/usc-rdojo.github.io/_posts/2018-01-02-getting-ready.md

 ---
 layout: post
-title: Getting ready for RDojo
+title: Creating an R Notebook
 author: joe_hoover
 ---

 One of the primary goals of RDojo is providing value to R users with different degrees of expertise.
-So, you *do not* need to be an expert (or anything close) to participate in RDojo -- if you've never used R in your life, that's fine!
+So, you **do not** need to be an expert (or anything close) to participate in RDojo -- if you've never used R in your life, that's fine!